-Principle No. Desc ription Reported 2.3 trans the company have procedures in for sustainable sourcing (including sportation)?
+Principle No. Desc ription Reported 2.3 place trans (a) the company have procedures in for sustainable sourcing (including portation)?
 If yes, what percentage of your inputs were sourced sustainably?
 Also, provide details thereof, in about 50 words or so.
-The PVC production of the Company is mainly consum captively.
-The Company has taken various steps minimize transportation cost.
-The Company continuous 2.4 good inclu of wo the company taken any steps to procure is and services from local & small producers, ding communities surrounding their place ork?
-If yes, what steps have been taken to improve their capacity and capability of local and small vendors?
-The Company has a policy of procuring goods and services from nearby suitable sources of supply.
-The Company ensures that it engages local villagers and sma businesses around its plants in a variety of productive 2.5 prod of re- the company have a mechanism to recycle ucts and waste?
+The PVC production of the Company is mainly consume captively.
+The Company has taken various steps t minimize transportation cost.
+The Company continuousl 2.4 good inclu of wo (a) the company taken any steps to procure Is and services from local & small producers, ding communities surrounding their place ork?
+If yes, what steps have been taken to improve their capacity and capability of local and small vendors? s, The Company has a policy of procuring goods a services from nearby suitable sources of supply.
+Company ensures that it engages local villagers and sn businesses around its plants in a variety of product 2.5 prod of re <5%, the company have a mechanism to recycle ucts and waste?
 If yes what percentage cycled products and waste (separately as 5-10%, >10%).
 Also, provide details thereof, out 50 words or so.
-The Company has successfully achieved its goal for ze In case of pipes & fittings more than 95% products an waste recycled.
-Company has installed the equipmer for recycling of products and wastage generated durin production process.
-3.1 Pleas se indicate the Total number of employees There were 1,379 permanen Company as on March 31, 20 at employees on the rolls of the 022.
-3.2 se indicate the Total number of employees I on temporary/contractual/casual basis 2,680 3.3 se indicate the number of permanent en employees There were 34 permanen Company's payroll as on Ma t women employees on the arch 31, 2022.
-3.4 se indicate the number of permanent loyees with disabilities NIL 3.5 ou have an employee association that is gnized by the management Finolex Kamgar Sangh natana for Ratnagiri plant nes Union for Urse plant 3.6 are t percentage of your permanent employees members of this recognized employee ciation?
-15.05 % 3.7 relati invol last f se indicate the number of complaints ng to child labour, forced labour, untary labour, sexual harassment in the inancial year and pending, as on the bend e financial year. ur, ne No Category No of complaints filed during the financial year No of complaints pending as on end of the financial year 1 Child labour/forced labour/involuntary labour NIL NIL 2 Sexual harassment NIL NIL 3 Discriminatory employment NIL NIL
+The Company has successfully achieved its goal for discharge of its treated effluent, by recycling close 50% back in the system and by using the remainin irrigation of tree plantation within the plant premises pipes and fittings manufacturing plants do not gene any process effluents and are free from pollution.
+In case of pipes & fittings more than 95% products waste recycled.
+Company has installed the equipt for recycling of products and wastage generated do 3.1 Pleas se indicate the Total number of employees production process.
+There were 1,379 permaner Company as on March 31, 2 nt employees on the rolls of the 022.
+3.2 se indicate the Total number of employees I on temporary/contractual/casual basis s 2,680 3.3 e indicate the number of permanent en employees There were 34 permaner Company's payroll as on Ma 3.4 e indicate the number of permanent loyees with disabilities NIL 3.5 ou have an employee association that is gnized by the management Finolex Kamgar Sangh natana for Ratnagiri plant ees Union for Urse plant 3.6 are t percentage of your permanent employees members of this recognized employee ciation? es 15.05 % 3.7 relati invol last f e indicate the number of complaints ng to child labour, forced labour, untary labour, sexual harassment in the inancial year and pending, as on the bend e financial year.
+No Category No of complaints filed during the financial year No of complaints pending as on end of the financial year 1 Child labour/forced labour/involuntary labour NIL NIL 2 Sexual harassment NIL NIL 3 Discriminatory employment NIL NIL